 Each island has a slightly different character but they are all pretty.
 You can hire a boat to take a private tour of the islands, or explore using the ferry boats that dock here.

 Two of the islands – Bella and Madre – are home to palaces, each with beautiful formal gardens.
 There’s a lot of fun to be had just wandering around the gardens, making friends with the white peacocks and enjoying the views.
 The third island, Isola dei Pescatori is still inhabited, and you can wander the gorgeous little streets that are packed with shops, galleries and restaurants.

-The islands do get hectic so my recommendation is to take water (those gardens are HOT) and try to visit early in the day to avoid the biggest crowds.
+The islands do get hectic so my recommendation is to take lots of cold water.
+Those gardens are HOT!
+Also, try to visit early in the day to avoid the biggest crowds.